Rhythmk22/PowerBI_Dashboard/README.md

 # PowerBI_Dashboard
-Contains all the dasboards created using Power BI.
+Contains all the dashboards created using Power BI.

+Hope you like:)